ckamps/2232-defiance/content/02-the-property.md

 ## Private dock

 Enjoy the convenience of your private dock on the Femme Osage Creek.
-Just 1 3/4 miles from the Missouri River, you'll have plenty of areas to explore while paddling and fishing.
+Army Corps of Engineers approved and just 1 3/4 miles from the Missouri River, you'll have plenty of areas to explore while paddling and fishing.

 {{< carousel ratio="4x3" class="col-sm-20 col-lg-20 mx-auto" >}}
   {{< img src="img/dock/dock-bridge-dusk.jpeg" >}}